kugland/neocities-deploy/README.md

 This project is in no way affiliated with Neocities.
 It is a personal project and is not endorsed by Neocities.

-Mirrors of this repository: [Codeberg](https://codeberg.org/kugland/neocities-deploy) &
-[GitHub](https://github.com/kugland/neocities-deploy).
+Repo mirrors at [Codeberg](https://codeberg.org/kugland/neocities-deploy) and [GitHub](https://github.com/kugland/neocities-deploy).

 ## Usage